jhalbrecht/IdentityDemo/README.md

 [MvvMLight Toolkit] (http://www.mvvmlight.com/) by @LBugnion

 [Fody] (https://github.com/Fody) by Simon Cropp

 [SpyKid] (http://xamalot.com/asset/922aabea-74dd-463e-861c-c135e87d5132) image from Xamalot.com by rygle

-Made icons with [PerfectTile] (http://www.geekchamp.com/marketplace/components/perfectile) by Nirmitk
+I made the icons and tiles with [PerfectTile] (http://www.geekchamp.com/marketplace/components/perfectile) by Nirmitk

+###Oddities

+In the DataService while debugging, although the Register method works I can't hover over variables to see there content.
+Adding them to watch results in a dreaded "The name '_whatEver_' does not exist in the current context" If I inspect this. in the Locals Window I see the variables as IL names.
+Note the NullReferenceException when I expand CS$0$0002

++		CS$0$0002	{System.Runtime.CompilerServices.TaskAwaiter<system.net.http.httpresponsemessage>}	System.Runtime.CompilerServices.TaskAwaiter<system.net.http.httpresponsemessage>
+-		IsCompleted	'CS$0$0002.IsCompleted' threw an exception of type 'System.NullReferenceException'	bool {System.NullReferenceException}
+-		base	{"Object reference not set to an instance of an object."}	System.SystemException {System.NullReferenceException}

+I moved the identity code (RegisterUser...) that was causing the oddities into a portable class library (PCL).
+Debugging the same code in the PCL behaves as I would expect.
+I can inspect Locals while stopped on a breakpoint.
+I'd like to learn how to fix the problem in the other code.
+Must be some offending assembley.
+Hope to learn how to get more verbose build log and figure it out... some day...